Iwillsky/microHack-RosettaOnAzure/README.md

 This MicroHack is a walkthrough of creating an High Performance Computing (HPC) cluster on Azure and to run a typical HPC workload on it including the visualization of the results.
 The type of HPC workload manager we are going to use in this MicroHack is Slurm.

 After completing this MicroHack you will:

-· Know how to deploy a Slurm HPC cluster on Azure through Azure CycleCloud · Run an HPC application on a Slurm HPC cluster
+· Know how to deploy a Slurm HPC cluster on Azure through Azure CycleCloud.
+· Run a HPC application on a Slurm HPC cluster.
+· Have a live RoseTTAFold computing environment.

 ## Architecture diagram